Top/Articles/UniFi hit by 25 flaws at once: cameras, door locks and routers

 CVE-2026-50746: UniFi Connect, takeover with no authentication (CVSS 10.0)

-UniFi OS (the router/gateway core): four flaws
+UniFi OS (the router/gateway core): six flaws

-UniFi OS is the base software that runs the network's central devices β Dream Machine, Cloud Gateway, Enterprise Fortress Gateway, and more.
-There are four here: low-privilege command injection (CVE-2026-54402, CVSS 9.9), an unauthenticated access-control flaw that lets settings be rewritten (CVE-2026-55116, 9.0), SQL injection to privilege escalation (CVE-2026-54404), and an unauthenticated path traversal that bypasses login (CVE-2026-54403).
-The fix for all is UniFi OS 5.1.19.
-Even devices you updated for Bulletin 064/065 need to be bumped once more to 5.1.19.
+UniFi OS is the base software that runs the network's central devices β€” Dream Machine, Cloud Gateway, Enterprise Fortress Gateway, and more.
+There are six here: low-privilege command injection (CVE-2026-54402, CVSS 9.9), an unauthenticated access-control flaw that lets settings be rewritten (CVE-2026-55116, 9.0), SQL injection to privilege escalation (CVE-2026-54404), an unauthenticated path traversal that bypasses login (CVE-2026-54403), a low-privilege SSRF that escalates privileges (CVE-2026-54401, 7.7), and a CORS misconfiguration that lets an attacker lure a logged-in admin to a malicious page and act in their session (CVE-2026-55110, 7.5).
+A seventh, CVE-2026-55112 (7.5), applies to UniFi OS running alongside UniFi Protect and seizes host privileges.
+The fix for all is UniFi OS 5.1.19 or later.
+Even devices you updated for Bulletin 064/065 need to be bumped once more.

 UniFi Access (entry control): three flaws